csc-466-2022-winter/csc-466-student/chapters/Chapter2.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ## Fruit Classification with Naive Bayes Classifier

 Consider a pattern recognition problem where we want to sort fruit on an assembly line.
-We want all the apples to be sorted with all the apples, all the oranges with the oranges, etc. We have a variety of senor data at our displosal such as mass and width of the fruit. **How do we accomplish this and what knowledge can we extract?**
+We want all the apples to be sorted with all the apples, all the oranges with the oranges, etc. We have a variety of sensor data at our displosal such as mass and width of the fruit. **How do we accomplish this and what knowledge can we extract?**

 One of the first goals of any KDD or data science problem is to perform an exploratory data analysis (EDA).
 We will do this now.
 This notebook is set up for you to follow along and type as I type.
 <!-- #endregion -->